portyanikhin/VCRC/README.md

 ### Gas cooler (for transcritical VCRCs)

 For R744, the absolute pressure in the gas cooler is optional.
-If it is not specified, then the optimal pressure will be calculated automatically in accordance with this literary source:
+If this is not specified, then the optimal pressure will be calculated automatically in accordance with this article:

 _Yang L. et al. Minimizing COP loss from optional high pressure correlation for transcritical CO2 cycle // Applied Thermal Engineering. – 2015. – V. 89. – P. 656-662._